 Lehman College welcomes and supports veterans and reservists on its campus and recognizes the contribution they make as both citizens and as students.
 If you are a member of the military, you may be entitled to special benefit programs for veterans and reservists with or without disabilities.
 A great deal of support is available on Lehman's campus.
 To find out more about programs and services, please visit the Office of Veterans and Military Affairs online.

 The Office of Student Disability Services helps students in many ways.
 The services granted are dependent upon our receipt of proper supporting documentation from you.
-(See Registering with Student Disability Services for more information on our documentation requirements.)
+(See Registering with the Office of Student Disability Services for more information on our documentation requirements.)
 The primary areas of assistance are as follows:

 The Office of Student Disability Services coordinates with publishers and faculty members to provide eligible students with electronic files of their textbooks and instructional materials.
 These files are commonly referred to as e-text, and are compatible with assistive technology programs and devices used by individuals with disabilities.
 E-text was made possible as a result of Chapter 219 of the Education Laws of 2003, whereby publishers and other producers of instructional material are required to provide alternate format textbooks to students with disabilities.
 By using e-text, along with the resources found in our Access and Technology Center, students with disabilities can often increase their overall academic performance.